wendlers/pyscmpd/README.md

 Note: internet connection is needed for this step, since the installer will go and fetch some dependencies from the net.

-2) Install python-gst
+*2) Install python-gst*

 apt-get the library:

 	sudo apt-get install python-gst0.10

-3) Install python-mpd-server
+*3) Install python-mpd-server*

-*DONT'T use the version from the python-mpd-server homepage!* "pyscmpd" needs a modified version included with "pyscmpd" sources.
+*DONT'T use the version from the python-mpd-server homepage!*

+"pyscmpd" needs a modified version included with "pyscmpd" sources.

 clone pyscmpd sources: